 Functions of Chloroplast in plant cell

-Food storage: In chloroplast, starch granules act as food storage molecules that disperse throughout the aqueous stroma.
+Food storage: In chloroplast, the dispersed starch granules within the aqueous stroma act as food storage molecules granules.